MoonshineBucket/WarmRoast/README.md

 WarmRoast
 =========

-WarmRoast is an easy-to-use CPU sampling tool for JVM applications, but particularly suited for Minecraft servers/clients.
+WarmRoast codded by sk89q(https://github.com/sk89q), forked by DreamSmoke/MoonshineBucket(me), is an easy-to-use CPU sampling tool for JVM applications, but particularly suited for Minecraft servers/clients.

 * Adjustable sampling frequency.
 * Supports loading MCP mappings for deobfuscating class and method names.